Muditha-Rajapaksha-101/PDFMaster/README.md

 Getting Started
 ---------------------
-import the following two modules into your project
+You need the following two modules into your project.
+Please note that the cleaning funciton is optional

 from PDFMaster.PDFTableMaster import PDFTableMaster from PDFMaster.PDFTableMaster import CleanMaster